Logo-stateuniv

 Decision Plans

-Vanderbilt offers three decision plans: Early Decision I, Early Decision II, and Regular Decision.
+There are three decision plans: Early Decision I, Early Decision II, and Regular Decision.
 Created for students who have decided upon Vanderbilt as their first choice, Early Decision is a binding admission plan.
 Students who apply Early Decision sign a contract to attend Vanderbilt and agree to withdraw all other applications if accepted.
 Early Decision I applications are due by November 1 with notification mailed by December 15.
 Early Decision II and Regular Decision applicants must be postmarked by January 3.
 Early Decision II students receive notification by February 15, and Regular Decision students receive notification by April 1.

 Financial Aid

-Vanderbilt University’s seven-year initiative of progressively reducing education related undergraduate student debt will reach a bold new level.
-Financial aid package for incoming students beginning in the fall of 2009 will include no need-based loans.
-The amount of needbased loans you would have been offered in the past to meet your demonstrated financial need will now be replaced with increased amounts of Vanderbilt scholarship and/or grant assistance.
+Financial aid package for incoming students beginning will include no need-based loans.
+The amount of need-based loans you would have been offered in the past to meet your demonstrated financial need will now be replaced with increased amounts of Vanderbilt scholarship and/or grant assistance.
 Applicants must complete the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE by February 1.
-Vanderbilt makes the following commitments:

 • Since talent and promise recognize no social, cultural, economic, or geographic boundaries, the admissions process is entirely need-blind.

-• Financial aid package for incoming and current undergraduate students beginning in the fall of 2009 will include no needbased loans.
+• Financial aid package for incoming and current undergraduate students beginning in the fall of 2009 will include no need-based loans.

 Student Financial Aid Details

-Vanderbilt University 3561st for the average student loan amount.
+Ranks 989th for the average student loan amount.

-Secrets to getting the best Tennessee scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Tennessee.

-Vanderbilt University Students
+Students

-Although Vanderbilt students pursue academic success vigorously, they also pour vast amounts of energy and time into extracurricular pursuits.
+Although students pursue academic success vigorously, they also pour vast amounts of energy and time into extracurricular pursuits.
 This balance of academic and social pursuits brings a friendly and energetic feel to campus life.

 Student Organizations

 Sarratt Student Center, the hub of campus life, houses office space, mailboxes, meeting areas, and even faculty advisors for these campus organizations.
 Additionally, the Sarratt Student Center is a sprawling home to student study spaces, a cinema, several dining options, the bookstore, the post office, and a convenience store called Varsit/Market.
-Because of the involved nature of campus life at Vanderbilt, the Student Center daily buzzes with activity.
+Because of the involved nature of campus life, the Student Center daily buzzes with activity.
 On a sunny day, students congregate to advertise events, sell tickets, and socialize on “The Wall.”
 Students can best sum up the undergrad experience with one word: balance.

 Residence Life